Codecademy/docs/content/java/concepts/strings/terms/contentEquals/contentEquals.md

 ---
-Title: ".contentEquals()"
+Title: '.contentEquals()'
-Description: "Returns true if the sequence of characters in the string is equal to the content of the specified string.
-If not, returns false."
+Description: 'Returns true if the sequence of characters in the string is equal to the content of the specified string.
+If not, returns false.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "learn-java"
+  - 'learn-java'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Returns `true` if the sequence of characters in the string is equal to the content of the specified string.
 If not, returns `false`.